leonardr/botfriend/README.md

  mean: 120
 ```

+## Programmatic access to an API

+Sometimes you'll need to communicate with an API for more than just
+posting.
+You can always access a publisher from inside a `Bot` as
+`self.publishers`, and the raw API will always be available as
+`Publisher.api`.

+See the `IAmABot` constructor for an example -- it needs a Twitter API
+client to run a search, so it looks through `self.publishers` until it
+finds the Twitter publisher, and grabs its `.api`, storing it for
+later.

-# Posting
+# Posting on a regular basis

+Once you have a few bots, you'll need to run the `post` script
+regularly to keep new content flowing.
+The best way to do this is to
-To set up botfriend, use a cron job to schedule the `post` script to
+set up a cron job to schedule the `post` script to run every few
-run every few minutes.
-If any bots need to post something, they'll
+minutes.
+Don't worry about posting too often.
+Bots that need to post
-post it.
-Any bots that don't need to post anything right now will be
+something will post when they're ready.
+Bots that don't need to post
-quiet.
+anything right when `post` is run will be quiet, and bide their time.

 Here's what my cron script looks like:

 ```
 #!/bin/bash
-export ROOT=/home/leonardr/scripts/botfriend
+export ROOT=$HOME/scripts/botfriend
 source $ROOT/env/bin/activate
 $ROOT/post --config=$ROOT/bots
 ```